Skip to content

 Does holding your licence for a long time reduce premiums?

+It can - drivers who have held their licence for longer often pay less for car insurance.
 The longer you’ve held your licence, the more experience you have driving - so insurers will likely see you as less of a risk of being involved in an accident.
-In fact, data from MoneySuperMarket shows that those who have held their licence for one year pay on average £1,347 for cover - compared to £877 with five years, and £741 for 10 years.*

 Compare car insurance with MoneySuperMarket